-The bill provides that a structural inspector may be a construction official appointed by a municipality who is also an engineer licensed by the State, an employee of the Bureau of Housing Inspection in the Department of community Affairs who is also an engineer licensed by the State, or an engineer licensed by the State with whom the covered building owner contracts to perform structural inspections of a covered building.
+The bill provides that a structural inspector may be a construction official appointed by a municipality who is also an engineer licensed by the State, an employee of the Bureau of Housing Inspection in the Department of Community Affairs who is also an engineer licensed by the State, or an engineer licensed by the State with whom the covered building owner contracts to perform structural inspections of a covered building.
 The bill requires structural inspectors to review construction plans which propose to create, amend, or modify the primary load bearing system of a covered building, participate in setting forth a pre-occupancy inspection schedule for a covered building, oversee and conduct inspections as set forth in a pre-occupancy inspection schedule and post-occupancy inspections, complete written inspection reports, and determine when subsequent structural inspections should take place.

-The Bureau of Housing Inspection and local code enforcing agencies may experience increased costs to the extent that additional engineers licensed by the State need to be hired or appointed to serve as structural inspectors to carry out the provisions of the bill and to the extent that current employees' working hours or pay increase as a result of the requirements of the bill.
-The OLS is unable to predict the number of covered buildings for which a construction application will be received following the effective date of the bill and is unable to estimate the number of covered buildings that have already received a certificate of occupancy in the State.
-The OLS notes, however, that covered buildings include, but are not limited to, hotels, motels, dormitories, and multiple family dwellings with more than two dwelling units.
-The OLS is also unable to predict the extent to which owners of covered buildings will choose to contract with a privately employed structural inspector to conduct the structural inspections under the bill and is therefore unable to predict the demand for structural inspectors employed by the State or local code enforcing agencies.
+The Bureau of Housing Inspection and local code enforcing agencies may experience increased costs, to the extent that additional engineers licensed by the State need to be hired or appointed to serve as structural inspectors to carry out the provisions of the bill and to the extent that current employees' working hours or pay increase as a result of the requirements of the bill.
+The OLS is unable to predict the number of covered buildings for which a construction application will be received following the effective date of the bill and is unable to estimate the number of covered buildings that have already received a certificate of occupancy in the State or the number of years the certificates of occupancy preceded the bill's effective date.
+The OLS notes, however, that covered buildings include certain condominiums and cooperatives.
+The OLS is also unable to predict the extent to which owners of covered buildings will choose to contract with a privately employed structural inspector to conduct the structural inspections under the bill, and is therefore unable to predict the demand for structural inspectors employed by the State or local code enforcing agencies.